-You can set the pole I, J at any point in the machining program, before indicating points in polar coordinates.
-Set the pole in the same way as you would program the circle center.
+You can define the pole CC anywhere in the part program before blocks containing polar coordinates.
+Enter the pole in Cartesian coordinates as a circle center in a CC block.

-▶ Enter Cartesian coordinates for the pole, or if you want to use the last programmed position, enter G29.
-Before programming polar coordinates, define the pole.
-You can only define the pole in Cartesian coordinates.
-The pole remains in effect until you define a new pole.
+▶ Coordinates CC: Enter Cartesian coordinates for the pole, or

+If you want to use the last programmed position, do not enter any coordinates.
+Before programming polar coordinates, define the pole CC.
+You can only define the pole CC in Cartesian coordinates.
+The pole CC remains in effect until you define a new pole CC.